nickgerace/nickgerace.dev/_posts/2021-03-09-theres-nothing-like-local-development.md

 > I can hear you ~~cheering~~ screaming!

 **Bottom line**: I needed to be able to clone project repositories with minimal tweaking to get [make](https://www.gnu.org/software/make/) targets to work.
-You might find this ironic, given the length of this post, but I decided that configuring symlinks, FHS-compliant configurations for NixOS, etc. would be too time-confusing for my daily development workflow.
+You might find this ironic, given the length of this post, but I decided that configuring symlinks, generating FHS-compliant configurations for NixOS, etc. would be too time-consuming for my daily development workflow.

 It's worth noting that I *adored* NixOS for rapid teardown/setup environments and production deployments.
 Definitely going to keep an eye on the NixOS community and project moving forward.